dhardy/pippin/doc/partitioning.md

 How can we ensure that each partition gets a unique number?
 These are needed to ensure elements get unique numbers.

+Note: an enumeration is needed for classification.
+It would probably be a good idea either to use that enumeration here or to use these numbers for the enumeration.

 Bifurcation
 ------------